OrhanMA/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game

 The project recreates the famous game rock paper scissors.

+The main difficulty here was to use the for loop correctly.